-- Unverified absences from the Directed Study Block component of the Block Two classroom can betreated as a class cut with the assignment of detentions and/or suspension. - Directed Study Block time on Mondays will be devoted to the Advisory Program.
+- Unverified absences from the Directed Study Block component of the Block Two classroom can be treated as a class cut with the assignment of detentions and/or suspension. - Directed Study Block time on Fridays will be devoted to the Advisory Program.

-Senior Privileges
+Junior/Senior Lunch Privileges

 It is the intent of Holliston High School to support and teach students to make good choices and to use their time wisely.
-Senior privileges are meant to help our students prepare for life after high school.
-Senior privileges allow members of the Senior Class to leave the school premises on Mondays during Advisory and/or during lunch Monday through Friday.
+Junior/Senior Lunch privileges are meant to help our students prepare for life after high school.
+Lunch privileges allow members of the Junior and Senior Classes to leave the school premises during lunch Monday through Friday.